 – It's not as flexible as other options, meaning you can't explore Santorini on your own terms at all times.

 – It's more costly if you are a group of 2 or 3 people when compared to hiring a car.

 Getting around Santorini by foot

-There is also a very nice hiking route from Fira to Oia which follows the caldera.
-The walk takes about 3-4 hours, and there's some lovely views and stops along the way.
+There is also a very nice hiking route from Fira to Oia which follows the Santorini caldera.
+This scenic walk takes about 3-4 hours, and there's some lovely views and stops along the way.